 Project operator and manager is Companhia Brasileira de Distribuição - Grupo Pão-de-Açúcar.
 The company has maintenance and operations procedures, which include the monitoring of electricity consumption.
 Part of the project activity was the implementation of an electricity management program and software to control the results of the electricity efficiency program.
-The electricity consumption in each store is controlled and monitored from the company headquarters with the software SIGESCON, where all the information is available electronically and with historic back up.
+The electricity consumption in s atoms in controlled and manifested from the common bandon of the with the cofunction CICESCO each store is controlled and monitored from the company headquarters with the software SIGESCON, where all the information is available electronically and with historic back up.
 Data is obtained from local monitoring in each store and consolidated electronically in SIGESCON.
 Data is kept electronically in the system, with back-up available.
 Monthly reports are produced from these data.